Lackawanna Steel Company: History

 After many failures and two years of low-level and low-quality production of pig iron, the firm began producing significant amounts of pig iron in 1843.
 The company installed a rolling mill, five reverberatory furnaces, 20 nail manufacturing machines, and one spike manufacturing machine.
 Needing more cash, the company was reorganized in September 1846, taking the new name of Scrantons and Grant.
-New partners were brought in, including Joseph H. Scranton (a cousin from Georgia), Erastus C. Scranton (a cousin from Connecticut), and John Howland (a banker and businessman from New York).
+New partners were brought in, including Joseph H. Scranton, a cousin from Georgia, Erastus C. Scranton, a cousin from Connecticut, and John Howland, a banker and businessman from New York.
 The Scranton family retained 51.6 percent of the company's stock.

 Quality control problems plagued the company and nearly drove it to bankruptcy again.
 By summer 1844, the furnace averaged five to seven tons of pig iron a day.
 Scrantons and Grant initially used the pig iron to produce nails and iron plates, but the quality of the ore—"red-short" rather than the required close-grained "cold-short"—prevented the smelting of high-quality pig iron.
 The company's finances spiraled downward.
 Railroad networks in the U.S. were tripling in size during the 1840s, and the railroads required large quantities of rails.
-But until 1844, the United States had no factories capable of manufacturing rails, and all rails had to be imported and shipped by sea from Great Britain.
+But until 1844, the U.S. had no factories capable of manufacturing rails, and all rails had to be imported and shipped by sea from Great Britain.

-Realizing that the "cold-short" ore they used was ideal for manufacturing rail tracks, the Scrantons sought new investors whose money would permit it to build a rail track rolling mill.
+Realizing that the cold-short ore they used was ideal for manufacturing rail tracks, the Scrantons sought new investors whose money would permit it to build a rail track rolling mill.
 Benjamin Loder, president of the New York and Erie Railroad; industrialist William E. Dodge; and eight others invested $90,000 in the firm.

-Scrantons and Grant reorganized again on November 7, 1846, and began calling the company Scrantons and Platt.
+The Scrantons and Grant reorganized again on November 7, 1846, and began calling the company Scrantons and Platt.
 Grant was bought out, and Howland asked to have his investment returned.
 The company quickly began turning out rails for the Erie Railroad, becoming the first company in the United States to mass-produce T rails.
 The firm's decision to manufacture rail tracks changed the fundamental nature of transportation in the United States, accelerated rail use, and eliminated American dependence on England for railroad track.
 Rail production began in August 1847, and the company soon employed more than 800 mostly Welsh, Irish, and German workers.
 Shipments of rail track were hauled overland through the snow to the New York and Erie Railroad, arriving just in time to save the line from bankruptcy.